 The financial year of Glaston Group as well as of the parent and subsidiaries is the calendar year ending 31 December.

-In addition to the standards and interpretations presented in the financial statements for 2017, the Group will adopt the following published standards, interpretations and changes to existing standards and interpretations in its 2018 financial statements or later.
+In addition to the standards and interpretations presented in the financial statements for 2020, the Group will adopt IFRS standards, IFRIC interpretations and changes to existing standards and interpretations that enter into effect in 2021.
+Management estimates that these will have no material effect on Glaston’s consolidated financial statements.

 The consolidated financial statements include the parent and its subsidiaries.
 Subsidiaries are companies in which the parent has, based on its holding, more than half of the voting rights directly or via its subsidiaries or over which it otherwise has control.
 Divested subsidiaries are included in the consolidated financial statements until the control is lost, and companies acquired during the reporting period are included from the date when the control has been transferred to Glaston.
 Acquisitions of subsidiaries are accounted for under the purchase method.

-Associates, where the Group has a significant influence (holding normally 20 – 50 per cent), are accounted for using the equity method.
+Associates, where the Group has a significant influence (holding normally 20–50 per cent), are accounted for using the equity method.
 The Group’s share of the associates’ net results for the financial year is recognized as a separate item in profit or loss.
 The Group’s interest in an associate is carried in the statement of financial position at an amount that reflects its share of the net assets of the associate together with goodwill on acquisition, if such goodwill exists.
 When the Group’s share of losses exceeds the carrying amount of associate, the carrying amount is reduced to nil and recognition of further losses ceases unless the Group is committed to satisfy obligations of the associate by guarantees or otherwise.
+Glaston Group has no associates in years 2020 and 2019.

 All inter-company transactions are eliminated as part of the consolidation process.
 Unrealized gains arising from transactions with associates are eliminated to the extent of the Group’s interest in the entity.
 Unrealized losses are eliminated in the similar way as unrealized gains, but only to the extent that there is no evidence of impairment.